 On Preaching and Patriotism: A Work in Progress

-July 4th is the USA’s Independence Day, and this year it lands on a Sunday.
+July 4th is the USA’s Independence Day.

 People around the world blur the lines between national observances and Christian holidays, making preaching on or around those days tricky.